thomaswpp/mpquic-sbd/README.md

 To run the MPQUIC-SBD, you have two choices:

 (1) To reproduce easily our experimental setup and measurements in [1], we provide a VM ready to run the experiments.
-Such a VM is a KVM (Kernel-based Virtual Machine)(https://www.linux-kvm.org) with Ubuntu 14.04 LTS inside, in which we extended from the default MPQUIC implementation (https://github.com/qdeconinck/mp-quic), i.e.,  all the source code files, scripts, and tools are installed and ready to run from that VM.

 (2) You can create your own experimental environment, and then download and install this software artefact.

 ### 2.1 Quickstart from our prepared VM

+Our VM is a KVM (Kernel-based Virtual Machine)(https://www.linux-kvm.org) with Ubuntu 14.04 LTS inside, in which we extended from the default MPQUIC implementation (https://github.com/qdeconinck/mp-quic) to support SBD.
+All the source code files, scripts, and tools are installed and ready to run from that VM.

-To reproduce the experiments, the basic guidelines are:
+To reproduce the experiments and measurements[1], you have to:

-Prepare a Linux host.
+ - 1. Prepare a Linux host.
 For ease install, we suggest a user-friendly Linux such as Ubuntu.
 For instance, we installed Ubuntu 20.04.5 LTS in our host, which is consisted of a server node HP Proliant ML30 Gen9, Intel Xeon 4-Core 3~{GHz}, 8~{GB} RAM, 1~{TB} hard disk.

-Install KVM package on your Linux host.
+ - 2. Install KVM package on your Linux host.
 Instructions are available at (https://www.linux-kvm.org).

-Install the Virtual Manager Machine (virt-manager) (https://virt-manager.org/)
+ - 3. Install the Virtual Manager Machine (virt-manager) (https://virt-manager.org/)

 To laugh the VM
 ```